 Property owner fined over $70,000 for not complying with removal order

-A property owner was fined $77,800 for failing to comply with a removal order under the Buildings Ordinance (Cap 123) (BO) at Kwun Tong Magistrates' Courts last week.
+A property owner who failed to comply with a removal order issued under the Buildings Ordinance (BO) (Cap.
+123) was convicted and fined over $70,000 at the Tuen Mun Magistrates' Courts last week.

 The case involved a five-storey unauthorised village house with an area of about 28 square metres per storey at Sai Pin Wai, Yuen Long.
 Since the Lands Department would not issue a certificate of exemption for the building, it is not a New Territories Exempted House under the Buildings Ordinance (Application to the New Territories) Ordinance (Cap.
 121).
 As the unauthorised building works (UBWs) were carried out without the prior approval and consent from the Buildings Department (BD), a removal order was served on the owner under section 24(1) of the BO.

 Failing to comply with the removal order, the owner was prosecuted by the BD and was fined $77,050 upon conviction at the Tuen Mun Magistrates' Courts on November 24.